neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **IVS-09 (SA-11): Infrastructure & Virtualization Security Segmentation **

-**Desc:** Multi-tenant organizationally-owned or managed (physical and virtual) applications, and infrastructure system and network components, shall be designed, developed, deployed and configured such that provider and customer (tenant) user access is appropriately segmented from other tenant users, based on the following considerations:
+**Description:** Multi-tenant organizationally-owned or managed (physical and virtual) applications, and infrastructure system and network components, shall be designed, developed, deployed and configured such that provider and customer (tenant) user access is appropriately segmented from other tenant users, based on the following considerations:

 * Established policies and procedures
 * Isolation of business critical assets and/or sensitive user data, and sessions that mandate stronger internal controls and high levels of assurance